witblack/G3nius-Tools-Sploit/README.md

       .Net Core
       PHP
       Bash
-      ... ( And all of programmign language can be compile or run with execution file )
+      ... ( And all of programming language can be compile or run with execution file )

-2. If you want develop close source plugins, You should send a copy of source for us.
+2. If you want develop close-source plugins, You should send a copy of source for us.
 It's only for ensure of users security.

 3. Your program shuild 'Title.txt' File.
 On this file should write title of your plugin.
 Your program shuild 'main2.py' or 'main3.py' File.
 This file will be run.
 When G3nius run on python2 will run 'main2.py' and when run on python3 run 'main3.py'.
-If your program is compiled set 'main2.py' and 'main3.py' name for them, It's will called.
+If your program is compiled set 'main.py' name for that.
+It's will called.

 4. Your plugin should not violate human rights law.
 You can read human rights on <a href="https://www.un.org/en/universal-declaration-human-rights/">here</a>.